NJUAstrometry/NJUAstrometry.github.io/content/authors/ytcheng/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Alumni
 ---

-My main research interest focuses on the astronomical reference system theory, including the overall property of the VLBI and Gaia celestial reference frame, position-frequency relation of extragalactic sources.
+My main research interest includes GNSS modeling and data processing, space geodesy, Earth rotation variation estimation and modeling.